🚗🚙🌟 The United States of America as a significant import market

 2013–2016

-During this period, the deficit remained relatively stable, ranging between -$450 and -600 billion.
-A slight decline in raw material prices and moderate export demand stabilized the deficit at this level.
+During this period, the deficit remained relatively stable, fluctuating between -450 and -600 billion US dollars.
+A slight decline in commodity prices and moderate export demand kept the deficit at this level.

 2017–2018

 During these years, the trade deficit rose to -678 billion US dollars in 2018.
-The main reason was increased import demand, due to strong economic growth and increasing consumer spending.
+The main reason was increased import demand, driven by strong economic growth and rising consumer spending.

 2020

-The COVID-19 pandemic led to a short-term decrease in international trade, causing the deficit to fall slightly to -$626 billion.
-However, this was only a temporary development as global demand for goods and services quickly rebounded as a result.
+The COVID-19 pandemic led to a short-term decline in international trade, slightly reducing the deficit to -$626 billion.
+However, this was only a temporary development, as global demand for goods and services subsequently recovered rapidly.

 2021–2023

-The trade deficit reached new highs in these years.
-In particular, in 2023 the deficit was -$1.15 trillion, a historic record.
-The driving forces were increased demand for imported goods such as electronics and consumer goods as well as weaker demand for American export products.
+The trade deficit reached new highs during these years.
+In particular, the deficit amounted to -1.15 trillion US dollars in 2023, a historic record.
+Driving forces included increased demand for imported goods such as electronics and consumer products, as well as weaker demand for American exports.

 🔍 Causes of the growing trade deficit

-The U.S. trade deficit is the result of a variety of factors, both structural and cyclical.
-The most important causes can be summarized as follows:
+The US trade deficit is the result of a multitude of factors, both structural and cyclical in nature.
+The main causes can be summarized as follows:

 1. High import demand

-American consumers often prefer imported goods because they are often cheaper or of higher quality.
-This particularly applies to electronics, vehicles and household appliances.
+American consumers often prefer imported goods because they are frequently cheaper or of higher quality.
+This is especially true for electronics, vehicles, and household appliances.

 2. Dependence on foreign raw materials

-Despite increased domestic energy production, the USA remains a large importer of raw materials such as oil, rare earths and metals.
-This dependency contributes significantly to the deficit.
+Despite increased domestic energy production, the US remains a major importer of raw materials such as oil, rare earths, and metals.
+This dependence contributes significantly to the deficit.

 3. International competitiveness

 American products are often more expensive than their international competitors due to high production costs.
-The high labor cost structure and strict regulations have a negative impact on the competitiveness of the US economy.
+The high labor cost structure and strict regulations negatively impact the competitiveness of the US economy.

-Trade with China is a major factor in the trade deficit.
-In 2022 alone, the bilateral deficit with China was around $422 billion.
-China exports a wide range of products to the United States, while American exports to China are limited.
+Trade with China is a major contributor to the trade deficit.
+In 2022 alone, the bilateral deficit with China amounted to approximately $422 billion.
+China exports a wide range of products to the US, while American exports to China are limited.

 5. Strong US dollar